VinawoodVinawood *

 Key Takeaways

 F17 formwork plywood (characteristic bending strength 17 MPa) is the Australian standard for concrete forming.
 AS/NZS 6669 Type A bond is mandatory for formwork — not standard MR-grade structural plywood.
-Imported Vietnamese film-faced panels (EN 636-3 / WBP) are widely accepted as equivalent to AS/NZS 6669 on private commercial projects, delivering 20–50+ reuses at 30–60% lower cost per pour than domestic formply on large orders.
+Imported Vietnamese film-faced panels (EN 636-3 / WBP) are widely accepted as equivalent to AS/NZS 6669 on private commercial projects, delivering up to 20–50 reuses at 30–60% lower cost per pour than domestic formply on large orders.
 ISPM 15 heat-treated pallets are required by DAFF for all imports.

 Formwork Plywood Australia: F17 Grade, AS/NZS 6669 & Sourcing Guide